 More Information and Frequently Asked Questions

 As the region’s largest and only open-admission animal welfare organization, Lollypop Farm takes in more animals than any other organization in the area.
 Sadly, some of these animals are severely ill or injured, or have a temperament which makes them dangerous to place into a home.
 Lollypop Farm will not place these animals for adoption.
-We feel that we have a responsibility to the community to not adopt animals who could be dangerous, and we feel we have a duty to animals who are suffering to not prolong their pain.
+We have a responsibility to the community to not adopt animals who could be dangerous, and we have a duty to animals who are suffering to not prolong their pain.

 Lollypop Farm’s euthanasia rate has steadily declined over the past decade, and we continue to strive to reduce the number of animals who must be humanely euthanized.